 Travel writer Shel Zolkewich selects a handful of tasty treats to sample as you stroll the market on a summery Saturday morning.

-Market season is upon us!
-And there’s no better place for foodies to taste the bounty of the season than at The Town Square Farmers’ Market, open every Saturday from 9am to 1:30 pm at the corner of 3rd Street and Demers Avenue.
+There’s no better place for foodies to taste the bounty of the season than at The Town Square Farmers’ Market, open every Saturday from 9am to 1:30 pm at the corner of 3rd Street and Demers Avenue.
 Whether you come to the market hungry and want to snack and stroll—or take home some treats for dinner, the market offers delicious options, all locally made and fresh as can be.

 Kick off your visit with a stop at Bully Brew Coffee for a cold-brewed coffee.
 It comes in a reusable plastic cup that turns blue when it gets cold!
 It’ll keep you energized at you explore the rest of the market.
 You could also opt for a hot coffee and a variety of every-changing treats including a monster cookie, scone or toffee bar.
 This local business has four bustling locations, and plans to open a fifth in East Grand Forks this summer.
 Coffee for one and all!